Degiacomi-Lab/JabberDock/README.md

 ## Contact ##

-This is a work in progress, and there are bound to be bugs.
-If you have any issues, please email the author at lucas.powell-rudden@epfl.ch.
+If you have any issues, please email lucas.powell-rudden@epfl.ch.